 The Parthenon was intended to impress; built from 22,000 tons of white Pentelic marble and measuring 69m long by 31m wide, with carved columns rising more than 10m in height.

 Above the columns, the entablature was adorned with magnificent sculptures of deities and mythological scenes, which would have been painted in vivid colors in antiquity.
 Many of these sculptural groups are now in the British Museum while others may be seen in the Acropolis Museum in Athens and the Louvre in Paris.

 A colossal statue of Athena, created by the sculptor Phidias in gold and ivory, once stood inside, along with displays of war booty and Athenian treasures.

 The Parthenon remained in use as a temple for a thousand years but was badly damaged by fire and by Germanic invaders in the third century AD.

 In the sixth century, the Parthenon was converted into a church, dedicated to the Virgin Mary, and it became an important pilgrimage site.
 The building was later repurposed as a mosque following the Turkish occupation in the fifteenth century.

-Despite all the upheaval and remodelling over the centuries, the basic structure of the Parthenon remained intact until 1687, when, during a battle between the Ottomans and the Venetians, a shell destroyed much of the building, which had been used a gunpowder store.
+Despite all the upheaval and remodeling over the centuries, the basic structure of the Parthenon remained intact until 1687, when, during a battle between the Ottomans and the Venetians, a shell destroyed much of the building, which had been used as a gunpowder store.

-A major restoration plan, begun in the 1970s, is ongoing, and today the Parthenon is the one sight everyone visiting Greece should see.
+A major restoration plan, beginning in the 1970s, is ongoing, and today the Parthenon is the one sight everyone visiting Greece should see.

-Alternatively, if you're feeling inspired, you can start planning your next luxury vacation y viewing and comparing the entire fleet of superyachts available for Greece yacht charters.
+Alternatively, if you're feeling inspired, you can start planning your next luxury vacation by viewing and comparing the entire fleet of superyachts available for Greece yacht charters.